Custom webhook integrations

 Changing the mappings for entities

-If the webhook payload does not contain a value that maps to the exact entity tag, you can tell Cortex alternative mappings to look up when processing payloads.
+If the webhook payload does not contain a value that maps to the exact Cortex tag, you can configure alternative mappings to look up when processing payloads.
+Use the x-cortex-custom-integration-mappings block in the entity descriptor YAML.
+For example:

 x-cortex-custom-integration-mappings:

-When processing a payload, Cortex takes the output of the Entity tag JQ field in step 2 above and searches for an entity with that value as a tag.
+When processing a payload, Cortex takes the output of the Entity tag JQ field in Step 1 above and searches for an entity with that value as a Cortex tag.
 If no such entity exists, Cortex checks whether an entity has registered the value as an alternative mapping; if so, the payload is attached to that entity.

 View custom integration data in Cortex